dentonescu/cv-samples/wifiequ/README.md

 - **Web client (Angular)**: browser visualization that consumes the JSON API.

 ## Status
-- Linux daemon publishes live or mock readings, honours `refresh.millis` from `wifiequd.conf`, and offers both channel snapshots and metadata via HTTP.
+- Linux daemon publishes live or mock readings, honours `refresh.millis` from `wifiequd.conf`, and offers snapshot, metadata, and streaming endpoints via HTTP.
-- HTTP router serves `GET /api/v1/channels` and `GET /api/v1/stats`; the Server-Sent Events stream remains on the roadmap.
+- HTTP router serves `GET /api/v1/channels`, `GET /api/v1/stats` (guarded by an API key), and the Server-Sent Events stream for live updates.
 - Web/Windows clients remain stubs and will evolve once the expanded JSON contract is ready.

 ## Build